LEE: Inside Peacock Woodstock, the manifestation of an unprecedented wild ride for Auburn men’s basketball

 ‘Tent City,’ the sign someone posted on the Village green reads, declaring domain.
 “Population: A lot.”

-Banned: UK fans, Bama fans, and Jesse Newell — the Associated Press poll voter who went against the grain and put Auburn at No. 9 on his ballot, costing Auburn those precious points in the ranking calculation.
+Banned: UK fans, Bama fans, and Jesse Newell — the AP poll voter who went against the grain and put Auburn at No. 9 on his ballot, costing Auburn those precious points in the ranking calculation.

 Then, right there on the sign, there’s the peacock.